jethrolarson/parse-ts/README.md

 ## Docs
  [Source](https://github.com/jethrolarson/parse-ts/blob/master/src/index.ts) has JSDoc with examples.

-This library isn't on NPM yet.
-This is just a call for feedback for the moment.

 ## See Also
 * [io-ts](https://github.com/gcanti/io-ts) Similar to parse-ts but more powerful.
 Worth a look if you want more than simple JSON parsing.